p2irc/deepplantphenomics/README.md

+# DEPRECATED

+Deep Plant Phenomics is no longer actively maintained.
+It is available here for historical purposes - however, it is provided as-is with no updates or bug fixes planned.

 # Deep Plant Phenomics

 Deep Plant Phenomics (DPP) is a platform for plant phenotyping using deep learning.
 Think of it as [Keras](https://keras.io/) for plant scientists.